Kaia Gerber: 2019–present: Rise to prominence

 In 2019, Gerber starred in Jimmy Choo's spring/summer and fall/winter campaigns, the Stella McCartney spring campaign and the Fendi spring campaign.
 She also debuted as the new face of advertising campaigns and brand ambassador for YSL beauty.
 Gerber also appeared on the cover of the British Vogue for the October Issue.
 For the F/W 2019 season Gerber walked 26 fashion shows, opening 4 and closing 4.

 In 2020, Gerber starred in the Louis Vuitton "Twist bag" spring summer advertising campaign photographed by Craig McDean.
 In 2020 Gerber appeared on her first American Vogue Cover for the April issue along with supermodel Adut Akech and also appeared on the cover of Vogue Italia for the May and September Issue.

 On August 14, 2020, Daily Front Row listed Gerber as one of a group of high-profile investors who purchased W magazine, a fashion magazine.
 Gerber appeared in the tenth season of the FX horror anthology American Horror Story, as well as its spinoff, American Horror Stories.
 In 2021, she appeared on the American Vogue cover, featuring on their June/July issue, and again on their September issue.
 She next appeared in Damien Chazelle's period drama Babylon, which was her feature film debut.

 In 2023, Gerber covered the American and French editions of Elle and starred in an advertising campaign for Alaïa.
 She also appeared in the teen sex comedy film Bottoms alongside Rachel Sennott and Ayo Edebiri.
 It premiered at South by Southwest on March 11, 2023 to positive reviews.
 It was released in the United States on August 25, 2023.
 In 2024, Gerber appeared on the British Vogue for the March issue which featured 40 icons in the fashion industry.

 On March 20, 2024, Palm Royale debuted on Apple TV+, with Gerber taking on the role of Mitzi, an aspiring model in 1969 Palm Beach.
-She appeared in the first 10 episodes of the show.
+She appeared in both seasons of the show.
 On April 6, 2024, Gerber appeared in a cameo role in the Saturday Night Live sketch "Pilates".
+In December 2025, Gerber was named Global Brand Ambassador for NARS Cosmetics.
+She fronts the brand's Afterglow Lip Balm campaign, which was photographed by Nars founder and creative director François Nars.

 Personal life

 Gerber resides in New York City and Malibu.
 She dated comedian Pete Davidson from late 2019 until February 2020.
 Gerber then dated Jacob Elordi from September 2020 to November 2021.
-Gerber began dating actor Austin Butler in December 2021.
-In January 2025, it was reported the couple had split.
-Gerber is currently dating actor Lewis Pullman.
+In her longest relationship to date, Gerber dated actor Austin Butler from December 2021 to January 2025.
+As of January 2025, Gerber is in a relationship with Lewis Pullman.
+On September 20, 2026, Presley, her older brother and only sibling, died at the age of 27.